 You can be both!
 I am both.
 I was a loyal member of a leads group and a fervent giver.
 I was one of the top passers of quality leads and introductions.
 My attendance was better than most.
 I had great relationships with everyone in the group.
 My reputation was something I was proud of.
 However, I left this group twice, because I was disrespected as a mom.

 When I heard that the president of the chapter had left, I decided I would visit it again.
 Everyone who knew me and knew how much of a giver I was, welcomed me back.
 I was so excited to be back with people I trusted.
 I re-joined rather quickly and excitedly.
 In doing so, I realized I probably needed to have a talk with the new president of the chapter.
-I was now at a place where I felt comfortable with this new president to tell him my son had been diagnosed with autism and during school vacations, I would need to take a hiatus.
-With the recent diagnosis, therapy and spending as much time with him as possible would help in his ability to overcome his challenges.
+I was now at a place where I felt comfortable with this new president to tell him my son was having some health concerns and during school vacations, I would need to take a hiatus.
+I did not want to leave my son with just any caregiver.
 I was very respectful and said that I understood my business category could not be held open for me.
-I expected, given my track record, that this would be approved, but I was told that either I was to be here all the time or I was not welcome.
+I expected, given my track record, that this would be approved, but I was told that either I was to be there all the time or I was not welcome.
 I was basically told I had to choose between being a dedicated mom OR being a member of this group.
 Well, my son came first.
 I left the group a second time.

 So, to professional moms all over the country, I want to say that you can have it all in a leads group.
 I took everything I liked in leads groups and enhanced those aspects.
-I took everything that was not mom-friendly and did the opposite.
+I took everything that was not mom-friendly or I did not like and did the opposite.
 Here are just a few things we do differently:

 1. No start-up businesses are allowed.
 I have an established network of 13 years in business.
 I want to share it, but I want to share it with a company that has a great track record and reputation.
 I want to share it with a company who also has an established network.